ddushev/absrd-assignment/README.md

 # Overview

 Simple website showcasing a 3D model allowing the user to interact with the model.
+Hosted live using Firebase on <https://electric-225e8.web.app/>

 ## To install locally

-1. Clone the repo locally.
+1. Open a terminal and navigate to a desired location to clone the project
+2. In the terminal type `clone https://github.com/ddushev/absrd-assignment.git`
-2. Open the project folder in terminal and type `npm install` to install dependencies.
+3. Navigate to the project folder with `cd absrd-assignment`
+4. Run `npm install` to install dependencies
-3. Type `npm run dev` in the same folder.
+5. Type `npm run dev` to start the app.
-4. Open the app at the address pointed out - most likely that would be <http://localhost:5173/>
+6. Open the app at the address pointed out - most likely that would be <http://localhost:5173/>

 ## Technical stack